varunkumardev/amitmerchant1990.github.io/_posts/2021-04-15-async-http-requests-laravel-8x.md

 And as it turns out, Guzzle is already providing the support for asynchronous requests in the form of [Guzzle/Promises](https://github.com/guzzle/promises).

-It was only a matter of implementing it in Laravel's HTTP client.
+So, it was only a matter of implementing it in Laravel's HTTP client.

-And this PR exactly tries to do the same.
+And [this recent PR](https://github.com/laravel/framework/pull/36948) exactly tries to do the same.

 ## Concurrent asynchronous requests